student-cd/student-cd/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on my PhD research into the genetic factors that contribute to schizophrenia.
+- 🔭 **Currently working on:** My PhD research into the genetic factors that contribute to schizophrenia.
-- 🌱 I’m currently learning: R, python and git
+- 🌱 **Currently learning:** R, Python, and Git.
-- 👯 I’m looking to collaborate on analysis of small non-coding RNAs, their role in neuro-development and psychiatric disordes.
+- 💬 **Ask me about:** ~~my conspiracy theories~~ Linux, small non-coding RNAs and neuro-developmental disorders.
-- 💬 Ask me about ~~my conspiracy theories~~ linux and small non-coding RNAs
+- 👯 **Open to collaborations:** If you're also researching the genetics of brain development and psychiatric disorders, let's connect!
-- ⚡ Fun fact: I use Arch btw
+- ⚡ **Fun fact:** I use Arch btw